treystr/bdi-web/src/content/initiatives/100-local-businesses-by-2026.md

   image: null
   overlayOpacity: 0.7
 seo:
-  title: "100 Local Businesses by 2026 – Bitcoin District Initiative"
+  title: "100 Local Businesses Accepting BTC by 2026"
-  description: "Help us onboard 100 local businesses to accept Bitcoin in Washington, DC by the end of 2026.
+  description: "We're helping onboard 100 local businesses to accept Bitcoin in the DMV by the end of 2026.
 Support our mission to build a thriving Bitcoin circular economy in the nation's capital."
 ---